Lhy-apple/EditAs2/README.md

 ##  Dataset
 Data_atlas and Data_integration Dataset are sourced from the paper "Automated Assertion Generation via Information Retrieval and Its Integration with Deep Learning."
-Data_atlas, Data_integration, newly constructed cross-project test set, trained models and results can be downloaded from [here](https://workdrive.zohopublic.com.cn/folder/qwvthfb71c50db6484ac2a2f02af012240baa)
+All datasets, trained models and results can be downloaded from [here](https://workdrive.zohopublic.com.cn/folder/qwvthfb71c50db6484ac2a2f02af012240baa)

 ## Training the Model